Hyunkushin/OTMC_NatComm/README.md

  - Pandas 1.4.2
  - Scikit-learn 0.24.1
  - Matlab R2021a
-  All python codes are recommended using python IDE (e.g. PyCharm, Spyder)
+ - All python codes are recommended using python IDE (e.g. PyCharm, Spyder)
+ - After the IDE to run the code and the operating environment above are built, any other installation is not required.

 ## Source data and models
  This repository includes source data for reproduction of the main figures.